 How Do Grass Awns Injure Dogs?

-Obviously, this risk has quite a bit to do with where you live.
-A city dog is far less likely to come across awns, but even the most urban locales still have areas that have become overgrown with all types of vegetation.
-So, a working dog used for tracking or hunting might come across awns regularly, but an urban dog that spends a few moments exploring a neglected back alleyway might be even more at risk.
-The problems occur mainly when dog owners are unaware of the affect that awns can have to their dogs.
+This risk also has quite a bit to do with where you live.
+A leashed city dog is far less likely to come across awns, but even the most urban locales still have areas that are overgrown with all types of vegetation.
+So, a working dog used for tracking or hunting through the countryside might come across awns regularly, but an urban dog that spends a few moments exploring a neglected back alleyway can still be at risk.

 “When I practiced in Wyoming, I saw a number of dogs with grass awns in their noses.
 I think the combination of lots of tall grass in the environment and dogs running off leash was to blame,” says Dr. Jennifer Coates of Fort Collins, Colorado.